rubyguides

 No parameters.
 Parses the leading hexadecimal digit sequence from str and returns it as an Integer.

-This makes it useful for reading hex values from configuration files, parsing hex color codes, and interpreting hex-encoded data from hardware registers or network packets.
+This makes it useful for reading hex values from config files, parsing hex color codes, and interpreting hex-encoded data from hardware registers or network packets.

 Return Values